KermanX/reactive-vscode/docs/guide/why.md

 ## The solution

 [Vue's Reactivity API](https://vuejs.org/api/reactivity-core.html) is all you need.
 This library wraps most of the VSCode APIs into [Vue Composables](https://vuejs.org/guide/reusability/composables.html).
-You can use them as you use Vue 3 Composition API, which is familiar to Vue developers.
+You can use them as you use Vue Reactivity API, which is familiar to Vue developers.

 With the help of this library, you can develop a VSCode extension just like developing a Vue 3 web application.
 You can use Vue's reactivity system to watch states, and implement views as Vue composables.